-- (i) Council will give consideration to the need to update the mapping of areas of preferred and core koala habitat with each major review of the Plan. - 1 Based on an assessment undertaken in accord with methodology specified in Appendix D.
+(i) Council will give consideration to the need to update the mapping of areas of potential and core koala habitat with each major review of the Plan.

+1 Based on an assessment undertaken in accord with methodology specified in Appendix B.

-Figure 5.1: Extent of preferred and core koala habitat across the Campbelltown LGA
+Figure 5.1: Extent of potential and core koala habitat across the Campbelltown LGA.

-Note: Areas of Secondary Class A, Class B, and Class C collectively constitute preferred koala habitat.
-The approximate extent of core koala habitat as evidenced by the presence of one or more koala records for each of the three most recent koala generations 1994 - 2012 (refer to Appendix C for further detail on methodology)
+Note: The approximate extent of core koala habitat as evidenced by the presence of one or more koala records for each of the three most recent koala generations 1994 - 2017 (Appendix F)